Dungeon dining: Exotic eats and remarkable rations for Fantasy travelers

 Below are some common effects offered by gnomish provisioners.
 These definitely count as “special orders”, and won’t be available just anywhere!

 Each effect modifies cost by +1 CF. Unless the GM rules out some combination, these can be stacked!
-(Example: Most towns carry a product combining Pungent and Repellant (+2 CF) in a single $9 can, marked with the mysterious gnomish word “Surströmming”.)
+(Example: Most towns carry a product combining Pungent and Repellent (+2 CF) in a single $9 can, marked with the mysterious gnomish word “Surströmming”.)

 Effects on characters (+1 CF each)